NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 • Proof of general liability insurance is required for commercial contractor applications.

-• Workers’ compensation insurance may be required if you have five or more employees.
+• Workers’ compensation insurance may be required once you have five or more employees.

-• Residential builders are not required to show proof of insurance for licensing, though coverage is recommended and may be needed for permits or contracts.
+• Residential builders aren’t required to show proof of insurance for licensing, though coverage is often needed for permits or contracts.

 Learn more about general contractor license requirements in Alabama.